Chunngai/cross-sentence-gec/progress.md

 $$
 where $c^{s-attn}_i$ is the output of the source sentence multi-head attention and $c^{c-attn}_i$ the output of the context sentence multi-head attention, after add & norm, respectively.

+### Training
+**Shared encoder parameters**
+In: 3 Context-aware model architecture
+> In contrast to related work (Jean et al., 2017; Wang et al., 2017), we found in preliminary experiments that using separate encoders does not yield an accurate model.
+Instead we share the parameters of the first N − 1 layers with the source encoder.

+**Distinguish between the context and the source sentence**
+In: 3 Context-aware model architecture
+> Since major proportion of the context encoder’s parameters are shared with the source encoder, we add a special token (let us denote it \<bos\>) to the beginning of context sentences, but not source sentences, to let the shared layers know whether it is encoding a source or a context sentence.

+Note that \<eos\> presents in both the context sentence and the source sentence, while <bos> is only in the context sentence.

 ### Comparison With Other Methods
-1.
+1. In: 1 Introduction
 > When compared to simply concatenating input sentences, as proposed by Tiedemann and Scherrer (2017), our architecture appears both more accurate (+0.6 BLEU) and also guarantees that the contextual information cannot bypass the attention layer and hence remain undetected in our analysis.

-2.
-> As we will see in Section 4, previous techniques developed for recurrent encoder-decoders do not appear effective for the Transformer.

-3.
+2. In: 3 Context-aware model architecture
 > In contrast to related work (Jean et al., 2017; Wang et al., 2017), we found in preliminary experiments that using separate encoders does not yield an accurate model.
 Instead we share the parameters of the first N − 1 layers with the source encoder.

-4.
+Some other papers use additional encoder to model context, whose parameters are shared.
+Is it possible that using separate encoders yield inaccurate results is because of the structure of the proposed model?

+3. In 5.1: Overall performance
 > Tiedemann and Scherrer (2017) only used a special symbol to mark where the context sentence ends and the source sentence begins.
 This technique performed badly with the non recurrent Transformer architecture in preliminary experiments, resulting in a substantial degradation of performance (over 1 BLEU).

 ### Notes
 1. The model preforms well for pronouns in the machine translation task in the paper.
 In the machine translation task here the tense of sources and targets are not difficult to maintain consistent.
 But that may not the case for gec tasks.
 Thus the model may make use of context info to make corrections in gec training, not only be limited to pronouns.
 2. The proposed model integrates the context on the encoder side.
-3.
+3. In 5.1: Overall performance
 > We also notice that, unlike the previous sentence, the next sentence does not appear beneficial.
 This is a first indicator that discourse phenomena are the main reason for the observed improvement, rather than topic effects.

 4. The paper uses random context for experiments to show that the model is not merely better regularized by the context.